 If we highlight the most relevant metrics are the following:

-And we compare it with the results obtained in the same period after a subsequent restructuring and optimization:
+And we compare it with the results obtained in the same period after a subsequent restructuring and optimisation:

 Highlighting the most relevant metrics after the restructuring: